-385 Curriculum and Instruction K-I2 Practicum (I)
+385 Curriculum and Instruction K-12 Practicum (1)

 Provides an opportunity for students to observe and teach in an inclusion classroom at the elementary, middle, and high school levels.
-Students have a 25hour placement in each of these grade levels.
+Students have a 50-hour placement in each of these grade levels.
 Pass/fail grading.
 Prerequisite: SPED 371.
 Corequisite: SPED 384.
 Offered spring of odd-numbered years.

-438 Special Education Preservice Teaching I (6)
+438 Special Education Preservice Teaching I (8)

 A preservice teaching experience in grades K-6.
 Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
 Students must request a placement from the Director of Field Experiences the semester prior to student teaching.
-Seminars are included.
+Includes an on-campus seminar.
 Attendance is mandatory.
-Prerequisite: admission to the Education Department.
+Prerequisite: admission to the Education Program.
 Offered each semester.

-439 Special Education Preservice Teaching II (6)
+439 Special Education Preservice Teaching II (8)

 A preservice teaching experience in grades 6-12.
 Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
 Students must request a placement from the Director of Field Experiences the semester prior to student teaching.
-Seminars are included.
+Includes an on-campus seminar.
 Attendance is mandatory.
-Prerequisite: admission to the Education Department.
+Prerequisite: admission to the Education Program.
 Offered each semester.